3 Cancer Research Training Awards, National Cancer Institute

 My criteria for a good 'Raised/yeast' donut:

 1. Good Density: Not an air-filled vessel that, when pressed--will flatten to a communion host never to be resurrected.
 No!
-A donut, with good density, is a rather chewy pillow, with visible shock-absorption, when pressed...it almost springs back to life ever-so-noticeably.
+A donut, with good density, is a rather chewy pillow, with visible shock-absorption. when pressed...it almost springs back to life ever-so-noticeably.
 When you bite into it, there's a toothy-ness, but not-so-dense as to remind one, of giving an impression of your teeth at the dentist office--(that pink gummy wax molding clay).
 The donut should participate in the experience, connecting with your mouth, holding on slightly but not gripping your teeth like taffy.

 The difference between a donut with good density and one without, is like the difference between kissing and being kissed back. i.e. biting into a krispy kreme donut...you're kissing a ghost.
-There's no life, it's a void, an illusion of a donut, that which dissolves, dissipates... instantly, upon contact without resistance.
+There's no life, it's a void, an illusion of a donut, that dissolves, dissipates... instantly, upon contact without resistance.

 2. Glaze Paraffin: Ladies who get manicures, know what I mean.
 That thick coating that's not transparent, it's cloudy and smooth and keeps what's beneath it... moist and supple.
 Glaze has to be, not-too-sweet, so you don't get a stomach ache and... u can eat more donuts!